WSWUP/AeroEvap/docs/source/tutorial.rst

     >>> A.run(sensor_height=4, timestep=600, variable_names=names)

-After the calculations are complete three variables will be added to the ``Aero.df`` dataframe: ‘E’, ‘Ce’, and ‘VPD’ which are evaporation in mm/timestep, bulk transfer coefficient, and vapor pressure deficit (kPa).
+After the calculations are complete three variables will be added to the :attr:`Aero.df` dataframe: ‘E’, ‘Ce’, and ‘VPD’ which are evaporation in mm/timestep, bulk transfer coefficient, and vapor pressure deficit (kPa).